 Perinatal Mental Health for Health Visitors

-In the Health Visitor Implementation Plan 2011-15 - A Call to Action, published by Ministers on 8 February 2011, the government committed to developing a larger, re-energised health visiting service which needs to rapidly expand to meet the growth aim for this Parliament.
-Deliverables for health visiting.
+In the Health Visitor Implementation Plan 2011-15 - A Call to Action, published by Ministers on 8 February 2011, the government committed to developing a larger, re-energised health visiting service.

 The Health Visitor Implementation Plan contains core aims to "improve opportunities to use the full range of health visitor skills and re-emphasise health visitors as key public health professionals" and to "ensure a strong focus on responding to differential needs and improving outcomes, and that systems promote effective join-up between services in ways that best meet local needs".
 Training Health Visitors to identify and treat postnatal depression, including making referrals to specialist counselling, is a key driver of these aims.

-Training Health Visitors to identify and treating postnatal depression was the focus of a major announcement by the Secretary of State (May 2012), with the DH press release stating "these key healthcare professionals will be able to access new evidence and training so they can identify and support women with postnatal depression".
+Training Health Visitors to identify and treat postnatal depression was the focus of a major announcement by the Secretary of State (May 2012), with the Department of Health press release stating "these key healthcare professionals will be able to access new evidence and training so they can identify and support women with postnatal depression".

 Postpartum depression is currently poorly identified and therefore often untreated, and therefore is a significant area for public health improvement.
 Training of Health Visitors is an effective intervention to bring about this improvement.

-The 3 e-learning modules developed by the Institute for Health Visiting, funded by Department of Health look at;
+The 3 e-learning modules developed by the Institute of Health Visiting, funded by the Department of Health look at;

 Module One – Perinatal depression and other maternal mental health disorders